 Why a UK Skilled Worker Visa?

-Yes, perhaps it gives you a perfect chance to earn more money than you could ever do back home, save a whole lot and come back a wealthy person.
-The UK is one of the highest-paying countries after all and ranks really high in the list of the best countries to work in the world to make money.
+Yes, perhaps it gives you a perfect chance to earn more money than you could ever do back home, save a lot and become a wealthy person.
+The UK is one of the highest-paying countries, after all, and ranks really high in the list of the best countries to work in the world to make money.

-However, it also gives you an opportunity to stay and live in the UK permanently if you wish so.
+However, it also allows you to stay and live in the UK permanently if you wish so.

-You can come to the UK with a General Work visa for a maximum of 5 years and 14 days, or the time given on your certificate of sponsorship plus 1 month, whichever is shorter.
+You can come to the UK with a General Work visa for a maximum of 5 years and 14 days or the time given on your certificate of sponsorship plus one month, whichever is shorter.